ieviev/fflat/README.md

 there is also [FSharpPacker](https://github.com/kant2002/FSharpPacker/tree/main) for .fsx scripts, which compiles .fsx scripts to native executables using the standard MSBuild pipeline (PublishAOT), but [bflat](https://flattened.net/) can produce significantly smaller executables or even omit the .NET runtime/GC all together.

+> What's the smallest executable I can get?

+there is a sample in `./samples/zerolib_16kb.fsx` that produces a 16kb executable with the [zerolib](https://github.com/bflattened/bflat/tree/master/src/zerolib) standard library.
+This excludes almost all of .NET and the F# core library. however it's not very useful and you'll have to write implementations for even basic features like `for` loops.

 > `TypeInitialization_Type_NoTypeAvailable` errors

-use `--small` instead of `--tiny`, --tiny will crash if your script uses any reflection features.
+don't use `--small`, `--small` will crash if your script uses any reflection features.

 there's many untrimmable features in the F# core library like printfn, quotations and linq. substituting all printfn calls with stdout.WriteLine will produce significantly smaller binaries as well.

 ---